Newlands, Queensland: Geography

 Starvation Creek enters from Eungella Hinterland to the east, and flows north-west to become the Bowen River.
 A branch of the creek forms part of the north-eastern boundary, and the river forms much of the northern boundary.

 The Newlands coal mine is in the south of the locality.

-Road infrastructure

 The Bowen Developmental Road (State Route 77) runs through from north to south-west.